proofit404/dependencies/docs/usage.md

 injection moment, meaning at the time of attribute access, you are required to have the complete scope.

-There are two ways to extend dependency scopes:
+It is possible to extend dependency scopes in two ways:

 - inheritance
 - `let` notation